 Candidates for admission to the program may have earned either their undergraduate degree in psychology or graduate degree in psychology or in a related area (i.e., education).
 Students who have already earned the master's degree will take the 42-credit program described below.
 Prior to beginning the program courses, these students will need to meet prerequisite requirements.
-For example, students will need to complete any courses in the areas of psychological foundations (i.e., CPSY 6101 Personality Theory, CPSY 6102 Psychology of Human Development, CPSY 6103 Abnormal Psychology, CPSY 6105 Biological Bases of Behavior, CPSY 6505 Principles of Learning and Behavior Modification, and in educational foundations (i.e., EDST 7312 Current Issues in School and Society, and one additional course to be selected with the program adviser) that are necessary for certification and were not included in their previous programs.
+For example, students will need to complete any courses in the areas of psychological foundations (i.e., CPSY 6101 Personality Theory, CPSY 6102 Psychology of Human Development, CPSY 6103 Abnormal Psychology, CPSY 6105 Biological Bases of Behavior, CPSY 6505 Principles of Learning and Behavior Modification, and in educational foundations (i.e., EDST 7312 Current Issues in School and Society, and one additional course to be selected in consultation with the program adviser) that are necessary for licensure and were not included in their previous programs.

-Students who are admitted directly after successful completion of their undergraduate studies will follow the program of study described under the heading of the Master's Program in Psychological Studies with the exception of EDST 6336 Psychological Issues and Implications.
-These students will earn the master's degree after the successful completion of the Psychological Studies Program and the Ed.S. degree and certification in School Psychology after successfully completing the School and Community Psychology Program.
+Students who are admitted directly after successful completion of their undergraduate studies will follow the program of study described under the heading of the Master's Program in Psychological Studies.
+These students will earn the master's degree after the successful completion of the Psychological Studies Program and the Ed.S. degree and licensure in School Psychology after successfully completing the School and Community Psychology Program.

 All students must take (or have taken) CPSY 6001 Tests and Measurements and CPSY 7005 Statistical Theory and Computer Applications I, or the equivalent.
-A maximum of 18 credits will be accepted for advanced standing at the master's level.
-Only 6 credits will be accepted for advanced standing at the Ed.S. level.
-These must be post-master's courses and must be approved by the program director and/or admissions committee.
+A maximum of eighteen credits may be accepted for advanced standing at the masters level.
+Only six credits will be accepted for advanced standing at the Ed.S. level.
+These credits must be from post-master's courses and must be approved by the program director and/or admissions committee.

-In addition to University admission regulation, candidates who apply to this program are required to submit the following:
+In addition to University admission regulation, candidates who apply to the School & Community Psychology program are required to submit the following:

-- a completed graduate application; - official copies of all previous undergraduate and graduate transcripts; - three letters of recommendation, including at least two from former professors; - recent (within three years) scores on either the Miller Analogies Test (MAT) or Graduate Record Examination (GRE); - · a statement of career goals; and - a personal interview by the program director and/or admissions committee.
+- a completed graduate application and fee; - official copies of all previous undergraduate and graduate transcripts; - three letters of recommendation, including at least two from former professors.
+Recent (within three years) scores on either the Miller Analogies Test (MAT) or Graduate Record Examination (GRE); - a statement of career goals; - a personal interview by the program director and/or admissions committee.